darkyghost/mhddos/README.md

     optional arguments:
-      -h, --help             show this help message and exit -t, --threads 1000     Total number of threads (default is 100 * CPU Cores) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 2      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -t, --threads 300      Threads per CPU core (default is 300) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 1      How many seconds to wait for the proxy to make a connection.
                              Higher values give more proxies, but with lower speed/quality.
-                             Parsing also takes more time (default is 2)
+                             Parsing also takes more time (default is 1)

       --debug                Enable debug output from MHDDoS
-      --rpc 50               How many requests to send on a single proxy connection (default is 50) --udp-threads 1        Threads to run per UDP target (default is 1)
+      --rpc 1000             How many requests to send on a single proxy connection (default is 1000) --udp-threads 1        Threads to run per UDP target (default is 1)

       --http-methods GET     List of HTTP(s) attack methods to use.